Why thermal insulation in the facade

 Rock wool is the professional standard.
 It is non-combustible, stable over time, and offers excellent thermal conductivity values.
 Typical 80 to 120 mm thickness gives R-3 to R-5 thermal resistance value.
 Rock wool also provides acoustic insulation, reducing external noise.

 EPS (sprayed polystyrene) is a cheaper alternative but less recommended.
 It is combustible (even when fire-treated), less durable, and adds fire risk.
-In new codes, combustible insulation is not allowed in high-rises.
+We use mineral, non-combustible insulation in the cavity as standard.
 Polyurethane spray is an excellent acoustic and thermal alternative, but expensive and unsuitable for every system.

 How much energy you actually save